 How to avoid data roaming charges while travelling

-Do you want to keep your regular phone number active while travelling internationally?
+Do you want to keep your regular phone number active while traveling internationally?

 What is data roaming, anyway?